fbpx

 Some of the most effective reskilling methods are – eLearning, Role Playing, Simulation Training, Group Activities, Cross-Training, On-the-Job training, etc.

-Set the Time and Resources
+Set the time and resources

 You can’t spend years training your employees.
 There should be a set deadline.
 Ask yourself how much time a course can be completed.
 Can it be done while working?
 Do you need new software to facilitate reskilling programs?
 Make sure you have a separate budget for the program.